 "If you think breaking even is alright, you are doomed for failure."

-The themes for events cover a wide range, but most of these special events have an underlying purpose: to make money.
-While this commercial aspect may bother some purists, there's no getting around the fact that events are excellent fundraisers.
-All kinds of good causes can be helped.
-In addition, some of the money generated can be set aside towards next year's event.
+The themes for events cover a wide range, but most of these special events have an underlying purpose: to raise money.
+While this commercial aspect may bother some purists, there's no getting around the fact that events are excellent fundraisers that also raise awareness.
+All kinds of good causes can be helped including nonprofit organizations, local businesses, community members, and more.
+There are so many ways to help your community whether it is an in-person event or a virtual fundraising event!
+In addition, some of the money generated can be set aside for your next fundraising event.
 For many groups, the question is simply: What's the best way to raise money?
 There is no quick answer.
 What might help is to look at some of the fundraising techniques used by other event promoters.

-Selling Booth Space.
-This is one of the most popular (and effective) fundraising ideas, particularly with arts and crafts shows.
+This is one of the most popular, effective, and fun fundraising event ideas, particularly with arts and crafts shows.
 No two groups seem to do everything the same, however.
 Many just sell a designated space and let the exhibitor provide everything else: display tables, backdrops, and chairs.
-Some groups supply these things and still others include electricity or even a tent over the booth.
+Some groups supply these things and still, others include electricity or even a tent over the booth.
 These different factors (along with projected attendance) influence booth fees as does the size and location of the spaces.
 In short, booth fees vary greatly from event to event.

 Most groups collect these fees well in advance, usually at the time an exhibitor applies for space.
 They've also found that a strict refund policy is a good idea.
 It's one way to insure that exhibitors reconsider before canceling at the last minute.

 This approach is not without its problems.
 Bookkeeping headaches can be expected, along with occasional doubts about the accuracy of sales reports.
-Its success for raising money though, is beyond question.
+The success at your special event to raise money though is beyond question.

 Promoters can handle the food/beverage matter in two ways: